 William Butler Yeats’ “The Wild Swans at Coole” appeared during a significant moment in the poet’s life and stands therein as a crucial turning point in his relation to the poetic task.
 Daniel Tobin comments on the unhappiness of the poet during its 1916 composition; Yeats faced a rejection by Iseult Gonne after years of equally fruitless courtship of her mother, his beloved Ireland was in the midst of turmoil and rebellion, and, at the age of fifty-one, Yeats saw his autumn years rapidly descending upon him (Tobin, 57).

 Here, the author relies on Tobin to justify his historical-biographical approach in giving context to the sadness that Yeat displays in the poem.
-Andrew Gates is using a credible author to support his historical-biographical approach to analyzing Yeats’ poem.
+Andrew Gates cites a credible author to support his historical-biographical approach to analyzing Yeats’ poem.

 5. Bring your unique Interpretation to the analysis